Buoyancy-dependent induced flow by vertically migrating swimmers: Introduction

+In this paper, induced vertical migrations of brine shrimp, \textit{Artemia salina}, were carried out while varying the salinity of the surrounding water to modulate the buoyant force on the swimmer.
+Although \textit{A. salina} do not perfectly replicate oceanic zooplankton communities, brine shrimp swim within the same laminar to transitional Reynolds regime as typical oceanic zooplankton such as copepods and krill which migrate at intermediate Reynolds numbers ranging from $\sim$1 to 1000~\citep{yen_life_2000,catton_quantitative_2007,murphy_hydrodynamics_2013}.
+In addition, brine shrimp provide a tractable experimental system for studying collective swimming flows because they exhibit strong positive phototaxis, enabling repeatable induced migrations under laboratory conditions and controlled investigation of how density differences between swimmers and surrounding fluid influence aggregation-scale flows.

+Simultaneous 3-D swimmer tracking with 2-D 2-component flow measurements across a range of salinity conditions was used to empirically quantify the impact on induced collective flow during vertical migration.
+This approach treats salinity as a controlled mechanism for varying buoyancy under laboratory conditions, with the understanding that salinity-correlated behavioral changes are possible.
+Therefore, we measured swimmer number, swimming speed, and swarm distribution across conditions and used a regression-based analysis to isolate the buoyancy contribution from these correlated factors.
+We frame our findings accordingly: as evidence for buoyancy-modulated flow generation in a controlled system rather than as an exhaustive separation of all salinity-related effects.
+Our results suggest that increasing swimmer buoyancy reduces aggregate-induced flow velocity.
 To contextualize and extend these results to oceanic conditions, the results are applied to a theoretical model that estimates the aggregation as a simplified disk-shaped source of momentum.
 According to this model, changes in buoyancy predictably change the strength of the collective induced flow, with implications spanning a wide range of ocean water densities.